First Republic: JP Morgan to take over major US bank

 That was swiftly followed by the demise of another US lender, Signature Bank.

-A deposit flight from US lenders has forced the Federal Reserve, the US central bank, to step in with emergency measures to stabilise financial markets.
+A deposit flight from lenders has forced the Federal Reserve, the US central bank, to step in with emergency measures to stabilise financial markets.

-In March, a group of 11 US banks stepped forward to pump $30bn into First Republic in a bid to stabilise the business, but the efforts proved futile.
+In March, a group of America's biggest banks stepped forward to pump $30bn into First Republic in a bid to stabilise the business, but the efforts proved futile.

 Founded in 1985, First Republic is a mid-sized US lender, similar to SVB.
-For years, it has lured wealthy clients - whose money was at risk before the takeover was announced after a weekend of negotiations.

-The terms of First Republic's acquisition by JP Morgan are not yet known.
+For years, it has catered to wealthy clients - whose money was at risk before the takeover was announced after a weekend of negotiations.